RaXephon/resource-links/dspdraft/06-matrix_algebra.md

 ## Exercises

-Complete the exercises in the [matrix algebra worksheet](matrix_algebra_worksheet.pdf).
+Complete the exercises in the [Matrix Algebra Worksheet](matrix_algebra_worksheet.pdf).
 Do your work by hand.
 You can check your work in Python.

 --